riganti/dotvvm-docs/Pages/upgrading-from-older-versions/from-3-2-to-4-0.md

 The `SetControlProperty` method in the [server-side style](~/pages/concepts/dothtml-markup/server-side-styles) registration has now a different signature.
 The call `.SetControlProperty<MyControl>(TheProperty)` is replaced by `.SetControlProperty(TheProperty, new MyControl())`.
 Also, you'll need to add additional using so the extension method is found.

-### DotVVM error page displays only errors that occured in DotVVM
+### DotVVM error page displays only errors that occurred in DotVVM

 The DotVVM error page now only displays errors coming from DotVVM pages and presenters, not from the subsequent middlewares.
 If you are using both DotVVM and other technology in your backend, add the ASP.NET Error Page too.